om-ganesh/codekata/README.md

 * IDE: Visual Studio 2019 (.net version 8.0)

 ## Problem Categories
-The repository/project CodeKata (aka **CK**) is divided into different categories, as follows with respective readme file.
+The repository/project CodeKata (aka **CK**) is divided into different categories, and distributed into different projects.
+You can find the respective readme file for each project, illustrating the addressed problem solutions.

 ### CATEGORY1: Algorithm Fundamentals